GREGOR Solar Telescope

-GREGOR is a solar telescope, equipped with a 1.5 m primary mirror, located at 2,390 m altitude at the Teide Observatory on Tenerife in the Canary Islands.
+GREGOR is a solar telescope, equipped with a 1.5-metre primary mirror, located at 2,390 m altitude at the Teide Observatory on Tenerife in the Canary Islands.
 It replaces the older Gregory Coudé Telescope and was inaugurated on May 21, 2012.
-First light, using a 1 metre test mirror, was on March 12, 2009.
+First light, using a 1-metre test mirror, was on March 12, 2009.

 GREGOR is the third-largest solar telescope in the world, after the Big Bear Observatory and the McMath-Pierce solar telescope.
 It is aimed at observing the solar photosphere and chromosphere at visible and infrared wavelengths.
-GREGOR sports a high-order adaptive optics (AO) system with a 256-actuator deformable mirrors and a 156-subaperture Shack-Hartmann wavefront sensor.
+GREGOR sports a high-order adaptive optics (AO) system with a 256-actuator deformable mirror and a 156-subaperture Shack-Hartmann wavefront sensor.
 Efforts are underway to implement multi-conjugate AO in 2014.

-2014-2020

 2020 upgrade

 Initial astigmatism was fixed during an upgrade with some corrective optics: two off-axis parabolic mirrors.